 We have a three day weekend coming up, which will be perfect for me to start working on more Angular tutorials and getting more comfortable with some of the concepts that we haven’t had much time to cover in class.

 Today we reviewed some of the differences and problems solved with ES6 when compared to ES5.
 The class broke up into teams that worked on lesson plans for different ES6 topics.
 My group focused on getters and setters and template literals.
-Both seemed pretty interesting – you can see the lesson plan we created here.
+Both seemed pretty interesting.

 Later we reviewed React JS.
 From the brief introduction we received, I can tell already that I really like React’s error messages – they’re not as cryptic as Angular’s errors.
 Yet again, we only glazed over a few things, so this weekend I hope to delve deeper into it.